ROCm/rocm-install-on-linux/docs/install/prerequisites.rst

 Configuring permissions for GPU access
 ================================================================

 ROCm requires users to have access to GPU resources.
-Proper configuration ensures that users can utilize the full capabilities of AMD GPUs while maintaining system security.
-There are multiple ways to configure this access, each with its own advantages.

-The ``video`` and ``render`` groups are system groups in Linux used to manage access to graphics hardware and related functionality.
-Traditionally, the ``video`` group is used to control access to video devices, including graphics cards and video capture devices.
-The ``render`` group is more recent and specifically controls access to GPU rendering capabilities through Direct Rendering Manager (DRM) render nodes.

 There are two primary methods to configure GPU access for ROCm: using udev rules or managing group membership.
 Each method has its own advantages, and the choice depends on your specific requirements and system management preferences.

 Using udev Rules (Recommended)
 --------------------------------------------------------------------